Mu2e/TrkAna/tutorial/pages/reco-mom.md

 ## Common Introduction

 The TrkAna tree contains the results from the KinKal track fit.
 This is a piecewise fit which iterates through a trajectory and accounts for material and megntic field effects.
-Therefore, there is no value for e.g. the momentum of the track as a whole -- we can only ask what the momentum is at a given location.

 ### Track Fit Intersections